i-Apoorva/awsNginx-Node/README.md

 4./dashboard/filter :- This path is used to send queries to filter out the logs on the basis of date, IP etc.

 # Authentication - Authorization-
-AWS Cognito
+AWS Cognito is used.

+# scaling
 - What problems will your application face when ELB(load balancer) is used to route requests?
 - Suggest a scalable solution when ELB (Elastic load balancer) is used.

 Problem can be with redirection of HTTP traffic to HTTPS.
 I will be needing different instances to handle the requests.
 By Using ELB we can create a scalable solution for our app, which will provide us autoscaling, health check, load distribution and hence redundancy.
 We can use elastic bean stalk to deploy the application.
-ALB (Application load balancer can be used, set up as such to make sure all requests from the same client end up on the server.
+ALB (Application load balancer can be used, set up as such to make sure all requests from the same client end up on the same server.